Okaythis/Okay2FADemo/README.md

 After you have successfully created a tenant on Okay, we can now use our credentials to configure this server to make it work.

-You have to locate the `/app/env/development.env` file on the project root folder.
-Then replace the `TENANT_ID` to your own tenant id and `SECRET` to your tenant secret like so.
+You have to locate the `/app/env/development.env` file in the project folder.
+Then replace the `TENANT_ID` with your own tenant id and `SECRET` with your tenant secret like so.
 ```js
 // development.env